Brian Tessman May 27, 1953- September 23, 2023T

 It is with great sadness that we share this news.
 Long

-time Ojibwa member Brian Tessman has
+time Ojibwa member Brian Tessman has passed away.

 Brian was a dedicated club member here at Ojibwa,